ddelange/pycuda/README.md

 ####################### BUILD STAGE #############################
 #################################################################
 # This image contains:
-# 1. Multiple Python versions
+# 1. Multiple Python versions (3.6 and newer)
-# 2. Required python headers
+# 2. Required Python headers
-# 3. C compiler and developer tools
+# 3. C compiler and other helpful libraries commonly used for building wheels
 FROM ghcr.io/ddelange/pycuda/buildtime:master as builder

 # Create virtualenv on e.g. python 3.9